COLLEGE OF COMPUTER, MATHEMATICAL, AND NATURAL SCIENCES

-The Biological Sciences Graduate Program (BISI) offers outstanding opportunities for research and discovery within and across contemporary disciplines.
+The Biological Sciences Graduate Program (BISI) is an interdepartmental umbrella graduate program that offers outstanding opportunities for research and discovery within and across contemporary disciplines.
 Faculty mentors help students investigate exciting questions, in directions driven by each student’s interests and curiosity.
 Enthusiastic and interactive colleagues, agile minds, and cutting-edge technologies work together to advance and apply science.
-The goal of the Biological Sciences Program is to enable students to obtain the best training in their intended research areas, to work closely with outstanding faculty, and to prepare for successful futures contributing to innovative advances and effective teaching in the life sciences.
+The goal of BISI is to enable students to obtain the best training in their intended research areas, to work closely with outstanding faculty, and to prepare for successful futures contributing to innovative advances and effective teaching in the life sciences.

 Are you interested in using cutting-edge technologies to explore the constant innovations happening in the realm of science?
 Our Biological Sciences program might be the place for you!
 From the plant sciences to molecular genetics and everything in between, you'll be able to cultivate skills that will take you far beyond the classroom.
 Through our program, you'll be able to explore the research scientists are currently doing and even have the opportunity to create your own.